jump-dev/MathOptInterface.jl/docs/src/background/infeasibility_certificates.md

 l_x \le x \le u_x,
 \end{align}
 ```
-the dual certificate of the variable bounds can be computed using  the
+the certificate of the variable bounds can be computed using  the
 certificate associated with the affine constraints, ``d``.
 (Note that ``d`` will
 have one element for each row of the ``A`` matrix, and that some or all of the
 elements in the vectors ``l_A`` and ``u_A`` may be ``\pm \infty``.
 If both